Monetary policy instruments

 Standing deposit and lending facilities

-To manage the liquidity in the banking system in the short term, the Riksbank offers what are known as standing facilities over night, through which the banks can make deposits or borrow from the Riksbank against collateral.
+To manage the liquidity in the banking system in the short term, the Riksbank offers what are known as standing facilities over night, through which the monetary policy counterparties can make deposits or borrow from the Riksbank against collateral.
+Monetary policy counterparties can make deposits overnight in the standing deposit facility and borrow unlimited amounts overnight against collateral, either in the Riksbank’s standing loan facility or in the Riksbank’s supplementary liquidity facility.

 RIX participants that are credit institutions domiciled or with a branch in Sweden and which are monetary policy counterparties have access to the standing deposit and lending facilities.

-Due to the increased uncertainty on the financial markets caused by the corona pandemic, the Riksbank has decided to cut the interest rate on the lending facility.
-The measure is aimed at ensuring that the overnight rate on the market for Swedish kronor is close to the repo rate, as well as making it cheaper for the monetary policy counterparties to access overnight credit.
+Due to the increased uncertainty on the financial markets caused by the corona pandemic the Riksbank, in spring 2020, decided to cut the interest rate on the lending facility.
+The measure is aimed at ensuring that the overnight rate on the market for Swedish kronor is close to the policy rate, as well as making it cheaper for the monetary policy counterparties to access overnight credit.
 The change entails:

-- A cut in the interest rate on the lending facility from the repo rate +0.75 percentage points to the repo rate +0.20 percentage points.
-Read more in the annex to the minutes from the monetary policy meeting held on 16 March 2020.
+- A cut in the interest rate on the lending facility to the policy rate +0.10 percentage points.
+Read more in the annex to the minutes from the monetary policy meeting held on 30 June 2020.

 Market operations are primarily aimed at managing liquidity in the banking system.
 Market operations can include everything from loans at shorter and longer maturities against collateral, repos, purchases or issues of securities, loans in foreign currency, and foreign exchange swaps.
 The type of market operation the Riksbank chooses to utilise depends on the needs of the financial markets and the operation’s expected effects on the economy.